obicanuser/GSecurity/README.md

 So, nobody can create new users, which means hackers have zero permissions on your pc, so anything they would normally do is blocked.
 Add this to a windows installation flashdrive, install windows, and surf without fear of anything.
 No need to escape to Linux.
 Windows is a safe enviroment with this script.
 Note this script is designed to protect you from baddies, not protect you if you're a baddie yourself.

-# Installation instructions
-Download official windows.
-Unpack this to some folder.
-Mount official iso and copy install.wim or install.esd from official iso sources folder to this, same location.
-Copy contents of this Iso folder to flash drive.
-Use "bootsect /nt60 driveletter: /force /mbr" command in (elevated) cmd, powershell or terminal to make flash drive bootable.
-Install Windows.
-If Asked for password, type in just username, which is Admin, and wait till logon script runs and logs you in.